-Birthday parties for Grades PreK - 8 may be held at lunch time.
-Parents may bring small individual store-bought items such as cupcakes, brownies, pizza etc. Parents may not bring in favors or "goodie" bags for the students.
-Teachers must be particularly careful of students in the class with food allergies.
-Parents of children with food allergies/intolerances are asked to supply a treat to ensure the child's safety.
-Parents are asked to inform teachers a week in advance of a birthday.

-Invitations to out of school parties may not be distributed in school unless ALL in the class are invited or if all the boys or all the girls are invited.
+Birthday parties for Grades PreK-8 may be held at lunch time.
+Parents may bring small individual treats like cupcakes, brownies, pizza etc. Parents may not send in "goodie" bags.
+Please check with the teacher in advance so that concerns about food allergies may be addressed.
+Parents are asked to contact teachers a week in advance of the Birthday.Invitations to out of school parties may not be distributed in school unless ALL in the class are invited or if all the boys or all the girls are invited.